The General Position Problem: A Survey: Introduction

 The mathematical investigation of such problems in combinatorics can be dated to a puzzle of the famous recreational mathematician Henry Dudeney (1857-1930).
 As a keen chess player, many of his puzzles are set on a chessboard, and one such problem from 1900 (see~\cite{dudeney-1917}) can be regarded as the origin of the general position problem.
 The puzzle asks for the largest number of pawns that can be placed on an $8 \times 8$ chessboard without three pawns lying on any straight line in the plane (not just rows, columns or diagonals of the board).
 The answer is 16.
 The more general No-Three-In-Line Problem for an $n \times n$ chessboard has been called by Brass, Moser and Pach ``one of the oldest and most extensively studied geometric questions concerning lattice points''~\cite{Brass}.

 For the $n \times n$ board, since any row or column can contain at most two pawns, $2n$ pawns is a trivial upper bound.
-For many values of $n$ this upper bound can be achieved~\cite{Flammenkamp,Flammenkamp2,Guy-1968}, including all $n$ in the range $2 \leq n \leq 46$ (more generally, it was recently shown in~\cite{Kovacs-2025} that $kn$ pawns can be positioned without creating $k$-in-a-line for $k \geq C\sqrt{ n\log n }$, where $C = \frac{5\sqrt{35}}{2}$).
-62,563 different configurations meeting the $2n$ upper bound can be found at~\cite{Wolfram}, one of which is the solution with 104 pawns in general position on a $52 \times 52$ board from~\cite{Flammenkamp2} displayed in Figure~\ref{fig:nothreeinline52}.
+For many values of $n$ this upper bound can be achieved~\cite{Flammenkamp1,Flammenkamp2,Guy-1968,Prellberg2026,Prellberg}, including all $n$ in the range $2 \leq n \leq 60$, with $n = 61$ currently the smallest open case~\cite{Prellberg2026}.
+A solution for $n = 60$ with 120 pawns for $n = 60$ due to Prellberg is shown in Figure~\ref{fig:nothreeinline52}.
+62,563 different configurations meeting the $2n$ upper bound can be found at~\cite{Wolfram}.
 There are typically many maximum configurations (the number of solutions with $2n$ pawns is given in OEIS entry A000769), and the aforementioned computational results are often concerned with finding maximum configurations with certain symmetry properties.
 Applications of the problem include optimal graph drawings with edges as straight line segments~\cite{Brassetal,wooddrawing}.

 For a lower bound on the $n \times n$ board, Erd\H{o}s gave a construction containing $n-o(n)$ pawns in general position, published by Roth in~\cite{Roth} (interestingly Erd\H{o}s investigated this as a way to attack the Heilbronn triangle problem).
 This estimate was later improved to $\frac{3n}{2}-o(n)$ pawns by Hall et al.~\cite{Hall-1975}.
 A probabilistic argument by Guy and Kelly~\cite{Guy,Guy-1968} (with a subsequent slight correction by Guy) suggests that the true answer is $\frac{\pi n}{\sqrt{3}}+O(n)$, although see~\cite{Kaplan} for the summary of a talk by Kaplan that gives a counterargument.
+It is noted in~\cite{Prellberg2026} that the heuristic probabilistic argument only applies for $n \geq 493$, and so the fact that the $2n$ upper bound can be met for small $n$ is not strong evidence against the conjecture of Guy and Kelly.
+An early approach to the no-three-in-line problem using neural networks can be found in~\cite{Tsuchiya95}, whilst a recent approach using machine learning and AI is presented and contrasted with the results of integer linear programming in~\cite{Ramanathan2025}.